jbcpollak/logglylog4j/readme.md

 This supports guaranteed delivery.
 If the logger cannot contact Loggly,
      a log4j internal message will be logged, and message will queue locally.
      The sending thread will continue to attempt to connect until it succeeds.
+     Excepts when the request http status codes i 400 Bad Request - then the messages is dumped. ex. a too large message.